Vol. 7, No. 33

 Shimon ben Esther

-Just to be clear, the opinions in this newsletter are solely those of the pro tem editor and do not represent anyone's but their own.
+Just to be clear, the opinions in this newsletter are solely those of the editor and do not represent anyone's but my own.

 Anyone who would like to take over the writing of this publication is more than welcome to do so.
 In addition, if you have something to contribute, please submit it to me at: firstname.lastname@example.org.

-All contributions are subject to the acceptance and editing of the editor.
+All submissions are subject to the acceptance and editing of the editor.

 Classes and Events Ads from our members

 Check them out on our website Houses for sale, books, trips.